Beer snake

 A beer snake, or cup snake, is the stacking of numerous plastic beer cups to form a "snake."
 Beer snakes are most commonly found at sporting events that are played out over many hours, such as cricket.
-Some snakes have been reported in the media as being up to 175 m long.
+Some snakes have been reported in the media as being up to 175 meters long.
 They are typically formed during breaks in play or when the outcome of the match is all but certain; for example, when the fourth Test of the Pakistani cricket team in England in 2006 tour at The Oval was halted after ball-tampering allegations, a large beer snake was constructed in the OCS stand.

 Materials

 A beer snake is made with a large number of empty plastic beer cups, usually those issued by the bars on site at the stadium.
 Many sports stadiums do not allow glass containers for safety reasons, and use plastic cups for serving beer.
 These plastic cups, once empty, provide the flexible building blocks for constructing the beer snake when inserted into each other.